First Time User? Enroll now.

 Evidence (lymph node sampling):

-Surgical resection, in the form of ipsilateral retroperitoneal lymph node sampling of clinically normal nodes (not enlarged by CT or MRI), in patients aged 10 years and older with paratesticular rhabdomyosarcoma, is now recommended by both SIOP and COG because of the high relapse rate and worse EFS in Stage N0 patients.
+Surgical resection, in the form of ipsilateral retroperitoneal lymph node sampling of clinically normal nodes (not enlarged by CT or MRI), in patients aged 10 years and older with paratesticular rhabdomyosarcoma, is now recommended by SIOP, EpSSG, and COG because of the high relapse rate and worse EFS in Stage N0 patients.
 RT should be considered for patients whose nodes are biopsy positive.

 The initial surgical procedure in most patients consists of a biopsy, which often can be performed using ultrasound guidance or cystoscopy, or by a direct-vision transanal route.